jeceljr/digitalCPUzoo/NCPU/README.md

 not to have them. *M* is data coming from the memory and addressed by *P*, making this a *ldi* (load immediate) instruction.
-While all other instructions take two clock cycles, *ldi* has an extra "skip" cycle since it is not possible to both store the incremented *P* and the destination at the same time.
+While all other instructions take two clock cycles, *ldi* has an extra "skip" cycle since it is not possible to both store the incremented *P* and the data from memory to the destination at the same time.

 The "B+C" and "(1-C)-B" operations are replaced by the *lda* (load) and *sta* (store) instructions, respectively: